sakshipatil241-rgb/Milestone-3/README.md

 - Context-only answering
 - Low temperature setting
 - Limited retrieval window
+## 🔹 Module 3:Conversational Interface

-AI Based Document Search and Knowledge Retrieval with Conversational Interface Milestone 3 – Conversational Interface
+AI Based Document Search and Knowledge Retrieval with Conversational Interface

 📌 Project Overview

 This milestone focuses on developing a conversational chatbot interface that allows users to interact with a knowledge base using natural language queries.